Ninjawe1/nexussuite-monorepo/replit.md

 ### Finance & Transaction Management System

 This system provides comprehensive tracking of income and expenses with categorization, real-time profit/loss reporting, and summary dashboards.
 Transactions are stored in a `transactions` table with details like type, category, amount, date, description, and payment method.
 CRUD APIs are available for managing transactions, with a frontend UI offering filtering, sorting, and real-time financial summaries.

+### Tournament Management System

+The tournament management system provides hierarchical organization of competitive events using a three-tier structure: **Tournaments → Rounds → Matches**.
+This allows clubs to organize complex multi-stage competitions with different formats (single elimination, double elimination, round robin, league, Swiss, custom).

+**Data Model:**
+- `tournaments` table stores top-level tournament information including name, description, format, game, dates, max teams, and status
+- `tournamentRounds` table stores intermediate stages/rounds with round numbers, formats, and dates
+- `matches` table is enhanced with `tournamentId` and `roundId` foreign keys to link matches to the hierarchy

+**Features:**
+- Full CRUD operations for tournaments and rounds with tenant isolation
+- Expandable UI cards showing hierarchical structure
+- Support for multiple tournament formats and status tracking (upcoming, ongoing, completed, cancelled)
+- Automatic cascade deletion (deleting a tournament removes all rounds and matches)
+- Full audit logging for all create, update, and delete operations
+- Modal dialogs for creating and editing tournaments and rounds with form validation

 ## External Dependencies